The Mobile VINN Excellence Centre

 The Mobile Life Centre provides a view into our future life with digital technology; an enjoyment society where happiness, pleasure and play are adopted into all aspects of our lives.
 The unique strength of the Mobile Life Centre lies in its combination of leading edge applied research and intense collaboration with industry.

-After six years, the Mobile Life Centre has grown to be about 35 researchers, exploring experiential, leisure and playful mobile and ubiquitous interactions.
-The research is interdisciplinary, involving researchers from computer science, interaction design, sociology, psychology but also game designers, artists, dancers, and fashion experts.
-The Centre’s competitive edge lies in making serious research on what we might normally portray as “unserious” activities in collaboration with our industry partners Ericsson, Nokia, Microsoft Research, IKEA, ABB TeliaSonera, Movinto Fun, Rebel & Bird and Stockholm City.
+After seven years, the Mobile Life Centre has grown to be about 35 researchers, exploring experiential, leisure and playful mobile and ubiquitous interactions.
+The research is interdisciplinary, involving researchers from computer science, interaction design, sociology, psychology but also game design, art, danc, and fashion.
+The Centre’s competitive edge lies in making serious research on what we might normally portray as “unserious” activities in collaboration with our industry partners Ericsson, Nokia, Microsoft Research, IKEA, ABB, TeliaSonera, Movinto Fun, Rebel & Bird and Stockholm City.

 We get inspired by doing studies on people's mundane leisure and creative activities such as horseback riding, hunting, parkour, dancing or role-playing.
 We use those insights to spur innovative design processes, resulting in mobile applications, sensor-based applications, pervasive games, Mobile Mash-Up services, new mobile media, technical platforms and materials to support amateurs' creativity.